 Disclosure of Relevant Financial Relationships

-prIME Oncology assesses the relevant financial relationships of its instructors, planners, managers, and other individuals who are in a position to control the content of CME Activities.
-All potential conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fair balance, scientific objectivity of studies utilized in this activity, and patient care recommendations. prIME Oncology is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.
+prIME Oncology assesses relevant financial relationships with its instructors, planners, managers, and other individuals who are in a position to control the content of CME activities.
+Any potential conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fairness, balance, and scientific objectivity of data, as well as patient care recommendations. prIME Oncology is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.

 Disclosure Regarding Unlabeled Use

 This activity may contain discussion of published and/or investigational uses of agents that are not indicated by the US Food and Drug Administration or European Medicines Agency.
 Please refer to the official prescribing information for each product discussed for discussions of approved indications, contraindications, and warnings.